 Bill Parker is the “Dojo-cho” (head instructor) for all Martial Arts taught in Jita Kyoei Dojo.
 Parker-sensei has over 50 years of experience in several martial arts and has been practicing Kodokan judo for many years and began Aikibudo in 1992.
-His teachers include Vince Tamura, Russell Waddell, and C. Clark.
-He is a 5th Dan (degree) black belt in Kodokan Judo and in Jiyushinryu Aikibudo.
+He has spent decades teaching and coaching Judo and many of his students have won state titles.
+His teachers include Vince Tamura, Paul Uyemura, Russell Waddell, and Chuck Clark and Aaron Clark.
+He is a 6th Dan (degree) black belt in Kodokan Judo and in Jiyushinryu Aikibudo.
 He holds a 4th Dan black belt in Heikeryu Jiujitsu.
 Mr. Parker has been a public school teacher for 25 years and he brings that unique teaching perspective to our Dojo as a seasoned educator.

 Chuck Clark was born in 1947 and began Budo training at the age of six and has continued his practice through the present.
 Clark-Sensei has studied in the U.S., France, Japan, Canada, and Republic of South Vietnam, and is Jiyushinkai 8th dan, Shihan.
 He has also practiced Kodokan Judo, Karate-do, Japanese Jujutsu, Shinto Muso Ryu Jodo and T'ai chi ch'uan.
 Clark-Sensei has trained under a number of top-level teachers, and has been most strongly influenced by F. Fujita, J. Bayless, R.L.
 Willingham, E. Cates, F. Hatashita, K. Geis, T. Miyake, P. Relnick, and T. Nishioka.